yvvonelle/decodelab_tasks/Project-1/README.md

 ## Key Findings

-- ✅ No duplicate OrderIDs detected
+- No duplicate OrderIDs detected
-- ✅ All date formats are consistent
+- All date formats are consistent
-- ✅ No mismatches in TotalPrice calculations
+- No mismatches in TotalPrice calculations
-- ✅ All categorical values are clean and standardized
+- All categorical values are clean and standardized
-- ⚠️ 309 blank values found in **CouponCode** column
+- 309 blank values found in **CouponCode** column
 - These were retained as valid since coupons are optional
+- Replaced the blanks in coupons with "NO_COUPON"

 ---